 I remember a friend and me having conversations with our English teacher about paganism and Witchcraft, and she was very open and kind.
 I also remember having my first pentagram necklace confiscated after school hours by a horrible teacher who lost it.
 As it was a gift from my mom I was incredibly upset.
 I remember him telling me that it wasn’t a religious symbol and I decided to keep my mouth shut and I now regret it.

-Of course the Highschool I went to was also primarily Christian, with the Lords Prayer being said every assembly.
+The Highschool I went to was also primarily Christian, with the Lords Prayer being said every assembly.
 Eventually I decided they can screw themselves, and I refused to say the Lords prayer, and instead kept quiet and sent a small prayer to The Goddess.

 One day this awful group from America came to our school, and the one women riled many of us up.
 She stood there on our stage and started preaching about how she found Jesus, and how she was saved from being a “Moslem”.
 Some of the Muslim teacher’s left the hall, visibly offended, hell I was offended, and I’m not Muslim.
 It was vile.
 The next time some crazed group came, one of the teachers allowed anyone who wasn’t comfortable with it to stay in the class room.